doschroeder/doschroeder.github.io/content/english/_index.md

   title: "About Me"
   description: ""
   content: "
+  I am a full professor of Privacy-Enhancing Technologies at TU Wien in Vienna.
+  My research aims to make security a design property — specified, verified, and certifiable — rather than an afterthought tested by audits.
+  <br/><br/>
-  content: "I am a full professor of Privacy-Enhancing Technologies at TU Wien.
-My research aims to make security a design property — specified, verified, and certifiable — rather than an afterthought tested by audits. <br/><br/> I work at the intersection of cryptography, formal methods, and systems, with the goal of building infrastructures that are both innovative and trustworthy.
-My contributions span from password-hardened encryption and privacy-preserving analytics, to secure ledgers and messaging protocols, to automated tools for formal certification.  <br/><br/> At stake is not only technical correctness but societal legitimacy: citizens must trust that their data is safe, that services will not collapse under attack, and that privacy is a guarantee, not a luxury.</br></br>"
+  I work at the intersection of cryptography, formal methods, and systems, with the goal of building infrastructures that are both innovative and trustworthy.
+My contributions span password-hardened encryption and privacy-preserving analytics, secure ledgers and messaging protocols, and automated tools for formal certification.
+  <br/><br/>
+  At stake is not only technical correctness but also societal legitimacy: citizens must trust that their data is safe, that services will not collapse under attack, and that privacy is a guarantee, not a luxury.
+  <br/><br/>
   **E-Mail: schroeder AA@TT me.com (replace AA@TT by @)**
  "
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "Discover Our Projects"
     link: "project/"
   image: "images/Dominique-Schroeder.jpg"

 ######################### Research and Teaching ###############################
 research:
   bg_image: "images/bg-gray.jpg"
   title: "Research Interests"
-  content: "I am broadly interested in various topics across cryptography and its intersections with related areas such as privacy, theory, and formal methods.
-I'm passionate about the development of privacy-preserving techniques that have the potential to enhance security and privacy in practice. "
-  content2: "I love interacting with young and highly motivated people wishing to gain a deeper understanding.
-My goal as a teacher is the creating an environment where we jointly explore a topic, where everyone helps each other, and where mistakes are not a problem but a helpful element to understanding a subject better.  " enable : true
+  content: "My research is guided by one principle: security must be engineered into systems from the start.
+I pursue this vision across four main pillars that connect cryptography with real-world infrastructures." enable : true
   tabs:
   - name : "Human-Centered Privacy"